jojo58fr/ccsrch/README.md

 `ccsrch -T -i ignore.list -a ./`

+Search for credit card data and hide pan in the source file for security issues (Data masking and desensitization (DM)).

+`ccsrch –o mycard.log -x c:\storage`

 ### Output

 All output is tab delimited with the following order (depending on the parameters):